biostar-dev/g-sdk/docs/_apis/gateway.md

 gatewayID
 : The ID of the gateway.

 subject
-: The subject of the certificate. serialNO
+: The subject of the certificate.

+serialNO
-: The unique 64 bit identifier for the certificate. issueDate
+: The unique 64 bit identifier for the certificate.

+issueDate
-: The issue date in Unix time format. expiryDate
+: The issue date in Unix time format.

+expiryDate
-: The expiry date in Unix time format. blacklisted
+: The expiry date in Unix time format.

+blacklisted
 : True if the certificate is blacklisted.

-Get the issuing history of certificates for the specified gateways issued by the master gateway.
+Get the issuing history of certificates for the specified gateways.

 | Request |